Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 • Consider packaging maintenance services into a good, better, and best menu to enable advisors to sell additional services and the value they add.
 Most dealerships can increase their maintenance ELR $2-$5.

-• Consider migrating to a pricing grid for repair services.
+• Think about migrating to a pricing grid for repair services.
 Most dealerships can easily increase their repair ELR $3-$8 with a properly created grid without losing any traffic.

 Step 3: Increase Price Compliance with Service Advisor Training

-In steps 1 and 2, we defined ELR, discussed how to analyze this complex metric and reviewed how to optimize selling prices.
-Once your prices are established, it is critical to monitor that these are the prices actually charged to your customers.
+In steps 1 and 2, we defined ELR, discussed how to analyze this complex metric, and reviewed how to optimize selling prices.
+Once you set your prices, actively monitor that advisors charge them consistently to every customer.

-2. Discounting can affect the customer’s perception of your service.
+2. Discounting can reduce the customer’s perceived value of your service.
 The less they pay, the less they will value the quality of the service.

 3. Discounting will affect your profit margins.
 Consider what would happen if all your competitors met your discounted price.
 Do you think your customer is going to accept any less quality?